alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 ### Step 3: Contract creation

-Once the transaction from Step 1 is completed, you will see the checkbox labeled `Deposit Anchor Token ✅` marked as done.
+Once the transaction you executed in Step 1 is completed, you will see the checkbox labeled `Deposit Anchor Token ✅` marked as done.
 The ALEX team will review the submitted information and create a specific contract (a wrapped version) for your token to interact with the AMM DEX.
 This process may take between 24 and 48 hours.

 ### Step 4: Deposit listing token